SPS-CS331/NextWave/System Architecture/Assignment_4_Part1_B.md

 ### Part 1-B

-# Justification of Why This Architecture is Best
+# Justification of Why Layered Architecture is Best for our system

 The **Layered Architecture** is the most suitable design choice for the **Automated Digital Forensics Evidence Collection and Analysis System** due to its ability to satisfy critical system requirements such as scalability, maintainability, performance, simplicity, and extensibility.